17kaushalsingh/Graphs/7 Shortest Path/README.md

 ```

 ## Using Set
-- Set stores unique values and in sorted order (ascending order, the smallest at the top)
+- Set stores unique values and in sorted order (ascending order, the smallest at the top) <br>
-- Set can erase some elements to optimize the iterations
+- Set can erase some elements to optimize the iterations <br>
-- Investing logN to delete an element and save some iterations later
+- Investing logN to delete an element and save some iterations later <br>
 - So can say much about which is better in terms of TC
+### Problem Link
 https://www.geeksforgeeks.org/problems/implementing-dijkstra-set-1-adjacency-matrix/1?utm_source=youtube&utm_medium=collab_striver_ytdescription&utm_campaign=implementing-dijkstra-set-1-adjacency-matrix
+### Code
 ```cpp
 class Solution {
   public: